Frequently Asked Questions

 What Advanced Placement (AP)/Early College Credit (ECE) coursework does UConn accept and what is the process for score submission?

 ECE coursework will transfer in as graded college credit.
-You will have the opportunity to accept or reject each ECE course for your official transcript.
+You will have the opportunity to accept or reject each ECE course during your first semester at UConn.

 Do I need to take the Math Placement Exam (MPE)?